-P.R.’s retail sector lost $28.8M in sales due to Hurricane María
+P.R.’s retail sector lost $28.8B in sales due to Hurricane María

 Written by Contributor // March 8, 2018 // Retail // No comments

-Puerto Rico lost an estimated $28.8 million in sales and reflected a 12 percent reduction in its payroll in the first four months after Hurricane María passed through the island, mostly due to the lack of power that kept businesses closed, according to research presented during a forum held by the Retail Association.
+Puerto Rico lost an estimated $28.8 billion in sales and reflected a 12 percent reduction in its payroll in the first four months after Hurricane María passed through the island, mostly due to the lack of power that kept businesses closed, according to research presented during a forum held by the Retail Association.

 “The passage of Hurricane María left more than $28 billion in losses for retail trade in Puerto Rico.
 However, the consumption projections for 2018 show a significant improvement and the need to recruit more jobs to cover the demand that the recovery and allocation of federal funds will bring with it,” said Economist Antonio Rosado, who produced the research for the study.